MarcelaBarella/addressbook/README.md

 - [Jest](https://jestjs.io/) - Javascript test framework that can be used with various frameworks.

 ## Usage
-To sse more details about how to use this API, please read the [USAGE](USAGE.md)
+To see more details about how to use this API, please read the [USAGE](USAGE.md)

+## Running
+To run all the tests of the application and verify the coverage run the command `make tests`.

 ## Improvements
 - Create a front-end stack for the project.
+- Generating a UUID using sequelizer.